 I had a terrible time getting file sharing to work reliability with Win 10.
 Randomly share discovery would fail.
-If I typed the server's address into network in File Explorer shares were accessible.
+If I typed the server's address into network in File Explorer shares were not visible.
 Regardless of whether or not shares were accessible media files were always visible, so network discovery was working.
 Tried all the tips I ran across on the internet to no avail.

-A workaround I discovered is to do a Network Reset on the server.
-That fixes the sharing problem but also resets the network stack to DHCP so the address of the sever changes.
-Early I simply reconfigured the server to static after the network reset but on one occasion that also broke sharing.
-My solution was to configure MAC reservation in the router.
-That way when I reset the server to fix the sharing problem, it will obtain the same dynamic IP address.
+A workaround I discovered is to do a Network Reset on the server after each MS upgrade.
+That fixes the sharing problem but also resets the server network stack to DHCP so the address of the server may change.
+Initially I configured the server back to static IP addresses after the network reset but that was pretty inconvenient.
+My solution was to configure MAC reservation in the router for the server.
+That way when I reset the server network stack to fix the sharing problem, it obtains the same dynamic IP address from the router.
 This works but I find it frustrating that Microsoft broke something as basic as peer-to-peer file sharing that had been working just fine in previous versions of the OS.